Demonstrators for Industrial Cyber-Physical System Research: A Requirements Hierarchy Driven by Software-Intensive Design: Discussion and example projects

 \subsection{The case of ZORRO}

-We have introduced the structure for the ZORRO project in \Cref{sec:example}, including its WP dependency diagram (\Cref{fig:wp_diagram_zorro}).
+We have introduced the structure for the ZORRO project in \Cref{sec:example}, covering the projects WP descriptions and WP dependency diagram (\Cref{fig:wp_diagram_zorro}).
 With this project, there is no separate WP planning included and all available information is provided within the project proposal.